When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ2: What are the potential applications of LLMs in cybersecurity?

+Binary malware summarization aims to automatically generate human-readable descriptions of malware behaviors from executable files, facilitating tasks like malware cracking and detection. \cite{lu2024malsightexploringmalicioussource} introduces a novel code summarization framework, namely MALSIGHT, which can iteratively generate descriptions of binary malware by exploring malicious source code and benign pseudocode.
+At the same time, they construct the first malware summary dataset, MalS and MalP, to support further research.

-Runchu T \textit{et al.} \cite{tian2024debugbench} introduced DebugBench, a benchmark for evaluating large language models' debugging capabilities in programming.
-It comprises 4253 instances across various bug categories in C++, Java, and Python.
-The benchmark is constructed by collecting code snippets from LeetCode, implanting bugs with GPT-4, and conducting rigorous quality checks.
-Zhe L \textit{et al.} \cite{liu2023make} addressed the challenge of automated Graphical User Interface (GUI) testing for mobile applications.
-They proposed a novel approach called GPTDroid, which formulates the GUI testing problem as a question \& answering (Q\&A) task, where the LLM is asked to chat with the mobile apps by passing GUI page information to elicit testing scripts.
-These scripts are executed and the app feedback is iteratively passed back to the LLM to guide further exploration.
-Baleegh A \textit{et al.} \cite{ahmad2023flag} presented an approach called FLAG to assist human debuggers in identifying and localizing security and functional bugs in code.
-FLAG works by inputting a code file and regenerating each line within that file for self-comparison.
-It compares the original code with LLM-generated alternatives to flag notable differences as anomalies for further inspection.
+\textbf{LLMs as the dynamic debugging assistant.} \cite{tian2024debugbench} introduces DebugBench, a benchmark for evaluating LLMs' debugging capabilities in programming.
+It consists of 4253 instances across various bug categories in C++, Java, and Python.
+The benchmark is constructed by collecting code snippets from LeetCode, implanting bugs with GPT-4, and conducting rigorous quality assessment. \cite{liu2023make} addresses the challenge of automated Graphical User Interface (GUI) testing for mobile applications.
+They propose a novel approach called GPTDroid that formulates the GUI testing as a question and answering (Q\&A) task, where the LLM is asked to chat with the mobile apps by passing GUI page information to generate testing scripts.
+These scripts are executed and iterations of the application's responses are fed back to the model to guide further exploration. \cite{ahmad2023flag} proposes an approach called FLAG to assist human debuggers in identifying and localizing security and functional bugs in code.
+FLAG takes a code file as input and regenerates each line in the file for comparison.
+It compares the original code with LLM-generated code to flag notable differences as anomalies for further inspection.